squidfunk/mkdocs-material/docs/setup/setting-up-a-blog.md

 ```

 If you do not have a navigation (`nav`) definition in your `mkdocs.yml` then
-there is nothing else to do there as the Blog plugin will add navigation
+there is nothing else to do there as the blog plugin will add navigation
 automatically.
 If you do have a navigation defined then you need to add *the
 blog index page only* to it.
 You need not and should not add the individual
 blog posts.
 For example: